CVector-Energy/cvec-python/README.md

 ### Metrics

 A metric is a named set of time-series data points pertaining to a particular resource (for example, the value reported by a sensor).
-A metric has a lifecycle of being activated or added to the system (birth_at) and later removed from the system (death_at).
 Metrics can have numeric or string values.
 Boolean values are mapped to 0 and 1.

+Each `Metric` object, as returned by `get_metrics`, has the following attributes:
+- `id`: The unique integer identifier for the metric.
+- `name`: The string name of the metric.
+- `birth_at`: A `datetime` object indicating when the metric was first activated or added to the system.
+This can be `None` if the birth time is unknown.
+- `death_at`: A `datetime` object indicating when the metric was removed or deactivated from the system.
+This is `None` if the metric is still active or its death time is unknown.

 ### Metric Data